-A furnace fueled by Natural Gas or Propane typically uses the forced air style of heating.
-This means the air is heated in the heat exchanger of the furnace itself and is then forced through the attached duct-work to the vents that feed the home.
+Gas furnaces are fueled by Natural Gas or Propane.
+They typically use the forced air style of heating, meaning the air is heated in the heat exchanger of the furnace itself and is then forced through the attached duct-work to the vents that feed the home.

 Older types of gas-fired furnaces lose significant amounts of energy in the hot waste gases exhausted up the chimney.
 More modern high-efficiency furnaces condense the water vapor emitted as one of the products of consumption.
 This increases the efficiency of the system to over 90%.

 Cost – Gas furnaces cost less to operate than electric furnaces because natural gas cost less than electricity.

 Efficient in Extreme Cold Temperatures – Gas furnaces can warm up your home faster and produce higher temperatures in extreme cold than electric systems.